Arrondissement of Bonneville: History

 The arrondissement of Bonneville was created in 1860.
+In June 2023 it lost two communes to the arrondissement of Thonon-les-Bains, and it gained one from the arrondissement of Saint-Julien-en-Genevois.

 As a result of the reorganisation of the cantons of France which came into effect in 2015, the borders of the cantons are no longer related to the borders of the arrondissements.
 The cantons of the arrondissement of Bonneville were, as of January 2015: